 The inference record of each annotated formula records the name of the rule used, the SZS status

-of the inferred formula wrt its parents, the path from the root to the node above, and the
+of the inferred formula wrt its parents, the tableau parent node, and the inference parents.

-The SZS status and parent information makes it possible to use semantic verification of each
+The SZS status and inference parent information makes it possible to use semantic verification

-inference, and the path information makes it easy to reconstruct the tableau.
+of each inference, and the tableau parent information makes it easy to reconstruct the tableau.

 extension: The standard tableau extension rule.